Who We Are

 George S. Hawkins, Esq, General Manager

-Hawkins has launched an ambitious agenda at DC Water that complements a vast 10-year program to improve aging infrastructure and comply with ever more stringent regulatory requirements.
-DC Water is designing and implementing a $2.6 billion program, the Clean Rivers Project, to nearly eliminate overflows of sewage and stormwater to the Anacostia, Potomac and Rock Creek.
-DC Water is also investing $950 million to achieve the next level of nutrient reductions and help restore the Chesapeake Bay.
-In addition, DC Water is implementing a $400 million digester program to help manage solids being removed from reclaimed water that will become the region's biggest source of renewable energy, reduce the volume of biosolids by almost half, and disinfect the biosolids to be clean enough to sell as fertilizer at retail stores.
-The digester project will be the first in North America to use the CAMBI treatment process, and the largest installation of CAMBI in the world.
-Finally, Hawkins has gained approval from the board of directors to triple the rate of DC Water's program to replace water and sewer infrastructure frequently installed generations ago.
+George Hawkins serves as General Manager of the District of Columbia Water and Sewer Authority (DC Water).
+On his arrival in 2009, Mr. Hawkins launched an ambitious agenda to transform DC Water into a customer-oriented enterprise that is driving innovation and delivering improved value to its ratepayers.
+The core goal is to improve aging infrastructure while complying with stringent regulatory requirements.
+DC Water is implementing the $2.6 billion Clean Rivers Project to nearly eliminate overflows of sewage and stormwater to the Anacostia and Potomac rivers and Rock Creek.
+DC Water has invested $950 million to achieve the next level of nutrient reductions to help restore the Chesapeake Bay.
+DC Water is also nearing completion of a $470 million waste-to-energy program to help manage solids being removed from reclaimed water while generating 13 megawatts of green power.
+Finally, Mr. Hawkins tripled the rate of DC Water's program to replace water and sewer infrastructure.

 Mr. Hawkins began his career practicing law for the Boston firm Ropes & Gray, and is a member of the Bar in Massachusetts and the District of Columbia.
-He graduated Summa Cum Laude from Princeton University in 1983 and Cum Laude from Harvard Law School in 1987.
+He graduated Summa Cum Laude from Princeton University and Cum Laude from Harvard Law School.
 Since 1999, Mr. Hawkins has taught Environmental Law and Policy for the Princeton Environment Institute at Princeton University.
-He lives in the District of Columbia.

 For a high-quality photo of the General Manager, click here.